switux/AstroWeatherStation/README.md

 ## STATUS & DEVELOPMENT

-This is version 1.3 (Release candidate) of the project.

-It is however usable in production, the things that will be improved in v1.4 are:
+This is version 2.0 (unstable) of the project. **Do not update a 1.x hardware design with a 2.0 firmware as the relays are not activated the same way (high vs. low GPIO level).**

+New features in this version:

   - Hardware
-    - Maybe replace the 2 channels relay by a set of mosfets to further reduce current drain (as the relay itself needs to be powered up), not really needed but for the challenge.
+    - Bigger 9x15cm perfboard to accomodate the mosfet switches.
+    - Replacement of relays by mosfets
+    - Button to enter configuration mode

+The things that will be improved in v2.1 are:

   - Software
-    - Stay in debug mode until the next reboot

-You can see the results: https://www.datamancers.net/weather
+  - Hardware

+	Nothing scheduled yet.

 ## FEATURES